 The purpose of this interlude (please read!)

-This is an important Interlude.
-It is designed to show you how to download Aebersold playalong tracks from iTunes, play them and record with them using Audacity, and share the results using SoundCloud.
+This is a very important Interlude.
+It is designed to show you how to use playalong tracks and how to record with them.

 Why is it so important?